zgorzynb/Portfolio/Readme.md

       - Tensorflow and Keras
       - Pillow

+  - ### Human-Object Interaction

+    Checking the resistance of the Dual Relation Graph method to image distortions.

+    My code will be available soon.

+    Based on [this code](https://github.com/vt-vl-lab/DRG).
+Paper available [here](https://arxiv.org/abs/2008.11714).

+    Technologies used in this project:

+      - Python
+      - PyTorch
+      - numpy

   - ### MNIST

     The use of neural networks to classify an image containing a number.